laurakond/Once-Upon-a-Time/TESTING.md

 ### User input validation

-There are several user inputs throughout the application, therefore, validating the provided data was crucial for the functionality of the application.
+There are several user inputs throughout the application, therefore, validating data was crucial for the functionality of the application.
 - Each part of user input was tested during and after the development stage.
 - The below screenshots display all viable entries and responses to incorrect data.